-FJMT Architects designed Peninsula Grammar Library is a nod to the vast leafy grounds of Mt Eliza School in mind.
+FJMT Architects designed Peninsula Grammar Library with the vast leafy grounds of Mt Eliza School in mind.
 The two-storeyed library displays a beautiful vaulted ceiling with high set windows that enjoys natural daylight.
-The grand ceiling height was a perfect opportunity to create a feature suspended piece with a nod to the Australian bush.
+The grand ceiling height was the perfect opportunity to create a feature suspended piece as a homage to the Australian bush.

-Bluelab Design created a story board and concept for a timber feature light with the brief received from FJMT Architects.
-The concept design was created from the story board and further developed between Bluelab Design and FJMT Architects to result in its current unique shape.
+Bluelab Design created a storyboard and concept for a timber feature light with the brief received from FJMT Architects.
+This concept was further developed between Bluelab Design and FJMT Architects to result in its current unique shape.

 Veneerform in Brunswick prepared formed veneer timber for manufacture.
-Bluelab Design first set out building by cutting out shapes from custom patterns; the largest petal at 1200mm long to the smallest at 600mm long.
-The petals were meticulously prepared creating smooth soft edges and clean surfaces.
-A painted green petal on the lower side to the petal with washed edges to further acknowledge the buildings setting among the gum trees.
+Bluelab Design first set out building by cutting out shapes from custom patterns; the largest petal at 1200mm long to the small petal at 600m long.
+These petals were meticulously prepared to form smooth soft edges and clean surfaces.
+A painted green petal on the lower side to the petal with washed edges to acknowledge the buildings setting among the gum trees.